Medical Malpractice Claims in Saudi Arabia

 • You want to file a malpractice complaint against a healthcare provider.

-• File a complaint with the Ministry of Health (call 937) — the case will be referred to a Sharia Medical Committee.
+• File a complaint with the Ministry of Health by calling 937 — the case will be referred to a Sharia Medical Committee for investigation.

-• Consult a lawyer experienced in Saudi medical malpractice cases to understand your compensation options.
+• Consult a Saudi lawyer experienced in medical malpractice — the diyya calculation system has specific rules that require expertise to maximise your claim.

-• Get an independent medical opinion documenting the standard of care and how it was breached.
+• Get an independent medical opinion documenting the standard of care and how it was breached — this is critical evidence before the committee.

 What should you NOT do?

-• Do not delay filing — malpractice claims should be filed promptly while evidence and records are available.
+• Do not delay filing — malpractice claims should be filed promptly while medical records and witness testimony are available.

-• Do not accept a settlement without legal advice — you may be entitled to more than what is offered.
+• Do not accept a settlement without legal advice — the diyya system has fixed compensation scales, and you may be entitled to more than what the hospital or insurer initially offers.

-• Do not assume all bad outcomes are malpractice — the committee must find that the provider deviated from the standard of care.
+• Do not assume all bad outcomes are malpractice — the committee must find that the provider deviated from the accepted standard of care, not merely that the result was poor.

 You came here to know your rights — help someone else know theirs.